Opera

 • All sightseeing and visits as noted in the itinerary

-• Expertise of a Chautauqua expert, ATA-hired tour manager, and local guides throughout the tour
+• Expertise of a Chautauqua expert, ATA-hired travel director, and local guides throughout the tour

 • All gratuities for on-tour guides, drivers, hotel, and restaurant staff as part of the group program